Oculus' Michael Abrash says 'Full AR' Enabled Glasses Will Change the World

 Image courtesy of: Facebook

-Oculus chief scientist Michael Abrash took to the stage at this week’s annual Facebook F8 developer conference to share an ambitious and long-term vision at how the future of virtual computing, specifically augmented reality, has the potential to enhance almost every aspect of our lives.
+Oculus chief scientist Michael Abrash took to the stage at this week’s annual Facebook F8 developer conference to share an ambitious and long-term vision of how the future of virtual computing, specifically augmented reality, has the potential to enhance almost every aspect of our lives.

 Abrash believes AR glasses will be one of the great transformational technologies of the next 50 years.
 In his F8 keynote, Abrash predicts a world where conventional smartphones no longer serve an ideal purpose and instead are replaced by stylish, lightweight, and powerful AR-enabled glasses that we would wear practically at all times.